Firmus Energy's Ten Towns network to see 16% gas price rise

 The UK gets little of its gas from Russia directly, but prices could still be driven up worldwide if Russian supplies to Europe were affected.

-Utility Regulator chief executive, John French, said on Thursday that after consultation with the Department for the Economy and the Consumer Council for Northern Ireland it had concluded that a 16.31% increase" was now needed to reflect the harsh underlying market conditions".
+Utility Regulator chief executive, John French, said on Thursday that after consultation with the Department for the Economy and the Consumer Council for Northern Ireland it had concluded that a 16.31% increase "was now needed to reflect the harsh underlying market conditions".

 "I completely recognise that this energy crisis is putting the most vulnerable in our society under considerable strain," he said.